DDolphin/WebFlash/README.md

 ## 📜 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+### MIT License Summary
+- ✅ **Commercial use** - Use in commercial projects
+- ✅ **Modification** - Modify and distribute
+- ✅ **Distribution** - Distribute original or modified versions
+- ✅ **Private use** - Use for private projects
+- ⚠️ **No warranty** - Provided "as-is" without warranty

+### Additional Notes
-This project is provided as-is for educational and development purposes.
-Please respect NXP's intellectual property and licensing terms when using with their hardware and software.
+- This project is provided for educational and development purposes
+- Please respect microcontroller manufacturers' intellectual property and licensing terms when using with their hardware and software
+- Generated with AI assistance from Claude Code by Anthropic

 ---

 **🔧 Built for modern firmware development workflows**
 **⚡ Optimized for speed and reliability**
 **🛡️ Designed with security in mind**
+**🌐 Universal support for ARM microcontrollers with USB ISP**